grantburke/vanilla-val/README.md

 ### Use In Node

 This package supports both ESM and UMD.
 You will need to initialize the `VanillaVal` class with a configuration object of `{ htmlFormSelector: null, validateOnEntry: false }` to prevent any errors related to calling the DOM on the server.
 You can call the `init` method and pass in a list of form rules.
 This will allow for the usage of the `validate` method like usual.
-A demo can be found <a href="https://codepen.io/grant_s_burke/pen/vYdZWpm" target="_blank">here</a>.

 ```javascript
 // ESM